jburnwor/jburnwor.github.io/README.md

 ### Finley Finds a Home (Jan.
 25 - 27, 2019)
 ![Image](/img/FinleyFindsAHome.png)

 Finley Finds a Home is a game about a slug helping a dog find a home.
 In the game you control a flying dog that can toss items for the dog's home in the air for the slugs to catch.
 I worked with a small team of 6 other people to create this small game.
 I helped design the concept and I programmed the dog's actions, item spawning and control, and scoring into the game.
 This was my first ever game jam and first ever unity game.
+Even though the final turn in for the game was unfinished, I learned a lot about unity and had fun making a quick game with new people.

 [Game Jam page](https://globalgamejam.org/2019/games/finley-finds-home)